microsoft/PartnerResources/LearningPlanResources/Business Applications/Power Platform/Modern Analytics_Power BI.md

 TIP:  Open resources below in a separate browser tab to remain on this Learning Plan page - Right-Click on link and open in new tab.

+## Keeping Up

+{ Optional for new plans.
+Add latest updates, news, information; items here should be repeated below and are included here as a lightweight way to see what's new in the plan }

 ## Fundamentals

 * [Power BI Desktop](https://powerbi.microsoft.com/en-us/desktop/) (Product)